thindil/steamsky/bin/doc/MODDING.md

 - To change assigned attribute to selected skill enter the new name in attribute `attribute`.
 The Name must be an existing attribute name, defined earlier in *game.dat* file.
-- To change skill description, just edit the text between `skill` tags.
+- To change skill description, just edit the text between `description` tags.
 - To change assigned tool, edit value of `tool` attribute of the selected skill.
   Tool must be an existing item type, defined earlier in *game.dat* file.